Using lateral dispersion to optimise microfluidic trap array efficiency

 \section{Conclusion}

-In this study, we investigated the trapping efficiency in dense single layer MTAs.
-We adapted our previously presented CFD/particle model to parametrically optimise the filling efficiency with five dimensionless geometric parameters.
-After confirming that each parameter influences the capture and filling efficiencies, we used different algorithmic optimisation approaches (local and global) on a regular trap array.
+In this study, we investigate the trapping efficiency of dense single layer trapping arrays.
+We adapt our previously validated CFD/particle model to parametrically optimise the filling efficiency with five dimensionless geometric parameters.
+After confirming that each parameter influences the capture and filling efficiencies, we use different algorithmic optimisation approaches (local and global) on a regular trapping array.
 The results show the importance of creating an oblique flow to increase filling efficiency.
-These oblique flows break the upstream/downstream symmetry of the traps and thus enhance transverse dispersion of the particles.
-We show that this symmetry breaking is accompanied by an increase in lateral dispersion, favouring particle exploration over a wider area.
-While improving lateral dispersion is a critical point in favouring trap filling, we have shown that it is also possible to introduce disorder into the trap paving.
-The advantage of this configuration is that is does not constrain the cavity and inlet/outlet geometry for similar filling efficiencies than an optimised oblique flow geometry.
-A preliminary experimental study confirmed the efficiency of disordered trap arrays on one example, demonstrating the relevance of the approach.
-We think that further experimental investigations on very large MTAs should finally reveal which geometry is the most interesting.
+These oblique flows break the upstream/downstream flow symmetry around the traps and thus enhance lateral dispersion of the particles favouring particle exploration over a wider area.
+While improving lateral dispersion is a critical point in favouring trap filling, we show that similar filling efficiencies can be obtained by introducing disorder into the trap paving.
+An advantage of this configuration is that is does not constrain the cavity and inlet/outlet geometry for similar filling efficiencies than an optimised oblique flow geometry.
+Finally, a quantitative study of lateral dispersion in the optimised oblique, disordered and symmetric geometries reveals the link between the lateral dispersion of particles an trapping array filling efficiency.
+We think that further experimental investigations on very large trapping arrays should finally reveal which geometry is the most interesting.